 “Remembrance Day for Lost Species is driven by a growing coalition of artists, educators, museum curators, scientists and writers.
 It is also supported by the MEMO project and Extinction Symbol.
 In 2014, WWF-UK reported in its Living Planet report that Earth has lost half its wildlife in the last 40 years.
 However, worse is to come as climate change and habitat loss are leading us into the Sixth Mass Extinction.Now is the time to create new rituals for remembering and mourning those we have lost, and for celebrating and making commitments to those remaining.”

-So on that note me and cohort Daniela Othieno did stuff, totally last minute.
-Holding our own Remembrance for Lost Species down by the Dinosaurs in Crystal Palace Park.
+On that note me and cohort Daniela Othieno did stuff, totally last minute, holding our own Remembrance for Lost Species down by the Dinosaurs in Crystal Palace Park.
 Inviting anyone who wanted to join, we shared images and info about the Golden Toad, Bordered Gothic Moth, Pyrenean Ibex, Spix’s Macaw and the Tecopa Pupfish (from a previous installation by Daniela and husband Vincent Oyenga: Lost/Missing) and the extinction of these lovely wee creatures.

 We chatted with various passerby peeps and their kids about ‘extinction’ asking their thoughts.
 It’s a curious way of engaging with people who are sometimes wary at first, and then mostly fascinated, who can be thoughtful and have much to say when given the opportunity but who can also be in denial, like the comedy moment when someone (seriously) says: “it’s not really my thing”.

-Candles were lit, missing posters hung and there was a reading of a list of extinct and missing creatures (I’ll have to dig that out).
+Candles were lit, missing posters hung on trees and a reading of a list of extinct and missing creatures took place.
 I sang, while dogs barked and frolicked, jet engines crossed the sky, people laughed and life happened, about not valuing beautiful and precious things, and the possibility of losing them.